christisarv/tropical-storm-classification-project/README.md

 ## Results

-Based on the model evaluations which are detailed in the notebook, thie final model chosen to move forward with is
+Based on the model evaluations which are detailed in the notebook, thie final model chosen to move forward with is a decision tree.
+The strenghts of this model...

 ### Business Results and Recommendation